daniellecox/style-guide-guide/brand.md

 ---
 layout: page
-title: Guide Contribution
+title: Brand Design Principles
-description: This page explains the or processes by which the design system gets updated
+description: descripion here
 ---

 ## People
 The OneAPI DX Steering Committee governs the guidelines Describe who's expected to do the work and who approves changes.